 With Street Fighter V’s release, there are going to be a lot of new players looking to pick up the game.
 There’s a plethora of tutorials available out there, but most of them are far too long and difficult for new players to digest.
 This guide aims to explain the game’s basic and intermediate mechanics as clearly and concisely as possible, in hopes to get more players in on the action.

 I would love nothing more than for Diablo 2 characters to make their way into Heroes of the Storm.
-To see how practical that may or may not be, I’ve been experimenting with a hero concept for the Diablo 2 Paladin, specifically that of a Vindicator variety (Smiter).
+Just for fun, I’ve been experimenting with a hero concept for the Diablo 2 Paladin, specifically that of a Vindicator variety (Smiter).

 Over 11 million people concurrently watched the League of Legends World Championship last year, and LoL is only one game among many.
 DotA 2, StarCraft 2, Heroes of the Storm, and Counter-Strike all garner consistently high viewership, and fighting games like Street Fighter and Super Smash Bros. are steadily growing thanks to their strong grassroots communities.